billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

 A dialog showing the downloads directory will show up.
-However, the process usually requires the certificate to be accessed through "Internal Storage" instead, using the following sequence:
+However, the process usually requires the certificate to be accessed through **Internal Storage** instead, using the following sequence:

 Select the menu tab at top left corner.